onqtam/headjack/src/digital_footprint.md

 - **Settings & preferences**: we could aggregate and analyze the shifts in public preferences throughout time - enabling better and more organic discoverability of tools and settings.
 - Both **history** and **settings & preferences** can be shared not just publicly but also selectively with entities so that we can monetize our own data.
 Currently our behavioral patterns are closed & being data mined by companies which make decisions in their own best interest.

 A key piece of the puzzle is moving away from the host-centric web by linking data to identity so that it can be seamlessly exported and addressed in a uniform way.
 Today we're left with only what product managers in Big Tech have decided is worthwhile for them to implement.
-We're unable to share, react, or comment on the reaction of someone else.
+For example we're unable to react or comment on the reaction of someone else.
 Does it always make sense to do so?
 No, but it should be possible.
 We're limited to the lowest common denominator of functionality.

 The freedom to share is a form of expression and agency.
-We should have such granular control.
+We should have granular control.

 <!-- For the fully private actions there is a 3rd axis - local or in the cloud, but we won't look into that here. -->